Awofiranye-Alaba-Khafilat/Sales-Analysis-Project/README.md

 - What is the overall sales Trend?
 - Which Product are top sellers?
 - What are the Peak sales periods?
+- What are the top 10 sales?
+- Which Channel has the top Sales?

 ### Data Analysis